skwakye23/Advanced-house-Price-Prediction/README.md

 # housePricePrediction

-This is a back to back project
+This is a complete (back to back) machine learning project.

 Needed Libraries:
 . sklearn
 . numpy